 How much does dental bonding cost?

 Often, patients we see for dental bonding procedures are concerned about cost.
 Fortunately, dental bonding is an effective, relatively long-lasting cosmetic procedure.
-Your specific cost will depend on a number of factors, including:
+The factors that will influence the cost of your dental bonding treatment include:

 - Scope of work, where in the mouth your procedure is taking place and the size of the area to be bonded